ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 ---
 ## Input System Package
-By default the latest Unity 6.2 3D core template should come standard with the new input system.
-However, if it is not installed or if you are working with an older, or different template the **Input System Package** will first need to be installed.
+By default, the latest Unity 6.2 3D core template should come standard with the new input system.
+However, if it is not installed or if you are working with an older or different template, the **Input System Package** will first need to be installed.

 #### 1. **Install** the Input System Package:
 - Open Unity Package Manager `Window > Package Manager`.